BowenBZ/VR_Fitness_Bike/README.md

 # VRBike-Display

 This repositoriy is used for the VR display part of project Cyclotron.
+It gets data from the sensor via Raspberry Pi and Arduino.
+The monitor part for Arduino and Raspberry Pi can be found [here](https://github.com/BerwinZ/VR-Fitness-Bike-Monitor).

 The master branch is a bike game which includes the bike, biker with animation, well-designed route, map, and terrain, and other interactivate functions including camera switch, udp transit and etc.
 ![scene](https://drive.google.com/uc?id=1pZzUOiI0OdFLFGuyoMzAupS5nFdd_qm5)